SeriousSteveSecrets/growth/README.md

-Small go program to check contents of directory.
+Small go utility to check contents of a directory.
 Updates and sorts as files get larger.

 Usage: